Stringent $\sigma_8$ constraints from small-scale galaxy clustering using a hybrid MCMC+emulator framework: Results

 \subsection{Cosmology constraints}

 In this and the following subsections, we examine the marginalized cosmology and HOD parameter constraints.
 Figure~\ref{fig:corner_cosmo} showcases the marginalized cosmology constraints within a $\Lambda$CDM+$N_\mathrm{eff}$+$\alpha_s$ model plus the inferred Hubble parameter $h$ (fixed acoustic scale).
-The posterior constraints are displayed in the title ($95\%$ C.L.), and also summarized in Table~\ref{tab:fiducial_fits}.
-The red and blue contours correspond to the 1--3$\sigma$ posterior constraints, with and without environment-based secondary biases, respectively.
+The $2\sigma$ ($95\%$ C.L.) marginalized constraints are displayed in the title and collected in Table~\ref{tab:fiducial_fits}.
+The red and blue contours correspond to the 1--3$\sigma$ posterior constraints with and without environment-based secondary biases, respectively.
 The underlying orange heatmap shows the prior volume.
 The edges of the panels showcase the bounding box applied to the priors.
-Finally, the black lines correspond to the fiducial Planck values.
+The black lines correspond to the fiducial Planck values.